OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ```

 > [!NOTE]
-> Office Web Add-ins should use HTTPS, not HTTP, even when you are developing.
+> Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run `npm run-script start:desktop`, accept the prompt to install the certificate that the Yeoman generator provides.

 When you run this command, the local web server will start and Excel for Windows will open with your add-in loaded.